halon/vscode-extensions/README.md

 A [Visual Studio Code](https://code.visualstudio.com/) [extension](https://docs.halon.io/go/vscodeplugin) with support for the [Halon Scripting Language](http://docs.halon.se/hsl).

-**Note: This extension currently only works with the [componentized package](https://docs.halon.io/manual/comp.html) of the Halon MTA, not the [integrated package](https://docs.halon.io/manual/integrated.html).**
+**This extension currently only works with the [componentized package](https://docs.halon.io/manual/comp.html) of the Halon MTA, not the [integrated package](https://docs.halon.io/manual/integrated.html).**

+**Not running the latest Halon version?
+See [this](https://github.com/microsoft/vscode/issues/12764#issuecomment-442370545) link for information on how you can install an older version of the extension compatible with your Halon version.**

 ## Features